International Applicants from Canada and Mexico

-Applicants from Canada and Mexico are not required to submit an application fee.
+Applicants from Canada and Mexico are not required to submit an international student deposit fee.
 Applicants from Canada or Mexico who apply for admission to any of Kettering University’s Distance Learning Graduate Programs must complete/submit the following information:

 - Complete admission application online at Kettering application